meilisearch/documentation/references/dump.md

 <RouteHighlighter method="GET" route="/dumps/:dump_uid/status"/>

-Get the status of a dump.
+Get the status of a dump creation process using the uid returned after calling the [dump creation route](/references/dump.md#create-a-dump).
 Returned status could be:

 - `processing`: Dump creation is not yet finished.